davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-ssc.md

 Your references are broken anyways, so why not replace them with web links?
 That's what you'd prefer anyways.
 It'd also make your PDF better than the original, in your opinion, and so useful to others (worth sharing).

+## Document how to visually take product orders

+Add to [Product order](https://en.wikipedia.org/wiki/Product_order).
+You had to learn the hard way how to do this for non-total orders: see `pip-feasibility-relation.svg` for the start of how you learned to do it visually.

 ## Monotone maps

 Consider parallel arrows, two perspectives on the same thing.
 What metrics are you tracking in your model?
 Is there a monotone map between them?
 For example, from F1 to an ILE.
 Is there a monotone map from the loss to the metrics you are measuring and care about?